camunda/camunda-docs-manual/content/reference/bpmn20/events/signal-events.md

 </definitions>
 ```

 __Note__: Contrary to other events, such error events, a signal is not consumed if it is caught.
-If you have two active signal boundary events catching the same signal event, both boundary events are triggered, event if they are part of different process instances.
+If you have two active signal boundary events catching the same signal event, both boundary events are triggered, even if they are part of different process instances.

 # Signal Api